Vacxe/Konveyor/README.md

 ## How to use Konveyor

-For example you have some class like this
+For example, you have some class like this

 ```kotlin
 data class PrimitiveDataClass(val int: Int,